 I am a Professor of Business Technology and Miami Herbert Centennial Endowed Chair at the Miami Herbert Business School, University of Miami.
 Previously, I was the C. T. Bauer Professor of Artificial Intelligence & Digital Society and Director of the Bauer College PhD Programs in the C. T. Bauer College of Business at University of Houston and a faculty advisory member of the HPE Data Science Institute.
 Prior to that, I was a tenured faculty member at Arizona State University’s W. P. Carey School of Business.
-I currently serve as a Senior Editor of Production and Operations Management, and an Associate Editor at Information Systems Research and the Journal of the Association for Information Systems.
+I currently serve as a Senior Editor of Production and Operations Management and an Associate Editor at Information Systems Research.
 I am also currently co-editing a POM Special Issue on Social Technologies in Operations.